its-pointless/gcc_termux/README.txt

 use the commands setupclang setupgcc-6 and setupgcc-7 to switch compilers nothing complex just moving symlinks around

+23/12/2017
+updated ecl arm and julia for x86_64. both should now work again

 20/12/2017

 updated cargo for all but i686